 Please note: Actual cutting waste may be lower or higher based on room layout.
 E.g. multiple rooms vs. one large area and "pattern" being installed.

-Net Area SqFt Total with Cutting Allowance SqFt % Applied

-100 110 10

-200 218 9

-400 432 8

-600 642 7

-800 848 6

-1000 1050 5

-above 1000 SqFt add 5%
+E.g. diagonal installations will require more cutting allowance.

+Total with Cutting Net Area % Applied Allowance SqFt SqFt 10 100 110 200 218 9 400 8 432 600 642 7 800 848 6 1000 1050 5 above 1000 SqFt add 5%

 Consider carefully before returning boxes.

 Keeping extra boxes is a great idea and inexpensive insurance against damage, if a repair if needed the product and batch will be the same, and you have options even if the product has been discontinued.

-Diagonal installations may require 5% extra material over and above the cutting and manufacturer tolerance allowance.
+Diagonal installations will generally require 5% more material over and above the cutting allowance given above.